 - prednisolone (a steroid).

-You might have a chemotherapy drug called etoposide in addition to CHOP (CHEOP), or you might have a different chemotherapy regimen altogether.
 The number of cycles and the exact type of chemotherapy you have depends on several factors like your age, the stage of your lymphoma and whether it is ALK-positive or ALK-negative.
 Some people with early-stage ALK-positive ALCL might also have radiotherapy to the affected area.

 If you have ALK-negative ALCL and you respond to chemotherapy, your doctor might recommend that you have a self (autologous) stem cell transplant.
 This gives you a better chance of staying in remission (no evidence of lymphoma).
-If you have ALK-positive ALCL, you might not need a stem cell transplant.

 - cell signal blockers, including a drug called crizotinib, which blocks the activity of ALK, and alisertib, which blocks a protein called Aurora A kinase (AAK)